phillipyoo/myportfolio/README.md

 ## Main Components

 1. Navigation bar
-    <p> The bar visibily outlines the sections that are available for users to click onto.
+    <p> The bar visibly outlines the sections that are available for users to click onto.
 2. Smooth scroll-down
     <p> To improve user expererience a smooth scroll-down was implemented.
 ```